ktulasipravallika/ktulasipravallika.github.io/blogs/Linux.md

 * `kill`
   * `kill process_id`
      * Allows the process to clean up resources, close files and save state.
-     * Sends signal to terminate and lets process handle the teermination.
+     * Sends signal to terminate and lets process handle the termination.
      * `TREMINATE GRACEFULLY` (signal is called `SIGTERM`)

   * `kill -9 process_id`